Give a little time, make a big difference.

 It is important that fosters have the time to devote to the cats and kittens in their care, as many rescued cats will need rehabilitating and socialising before being rehomed.

 The role may include taking foster cats to the vet for vaccinations or if they’re unwell.
-Providing detailed information about the cats to the website administrator, and letting potential adopters into your home to view the cats (when lockdown eased) is also part of the role.
+Providing detailed information about the cats to the website administrator, and letting potential adopters into your home to view the cats is also part of the role.

 If you live in rented accommodation, written permission from the landlord must be obtained before fostering can commence.